Why Readiness Matters More Than Speed

 1. Define Your Service Commitments and System Description

 Your SOC 2 report begins with a description of your system — what it does, who uses it, what infrastructure it runs on, and what commitments you make to customers.
 This isn't boilerplate.
-Auditors will test whether your controls actually support your stated commitments.
+Auditors will test whether your controls actually support what you claim to provide.

-Fix before engaging: Draft your system description and have it reviewed by someone who has read a SOC 2 report before.
-Map each Trust Service Criteria category (Security, Availability, Confidentiality, etc.) to the commitments you're actually making.
+Fix before engaging: Draft your system description and have it reviewed by someone who has actually read a SOC 2 report.
+Map each Trust Service Criteria category (Security, Availability, Confidentiality, etc.) to the commitments you're making to customers in your contracts — not to what you intend to offer someday.

 2. Establish a Formal Risk Assessment Process

 SOC 2 CC3.1–CC3.4 require you to identify and assess risks to your system objectives.
-A spreadsheet with "High/Medium/Low" ratings that nobody updates doesn't qualify.
+A spreadsheet with "High/Medium/Low" ratings that nobody updates doesn't qualify — and auditors can spot a freshly populated risk register pretty easily.

-Fix before engaging: Run a structured risk assessment covering your top assets, threats, and mitigating controls.
+Before the clock starts: Run a structured risk assessment covering your top assets, threats, and mitigating controls.
 Document it.
 Date it.
-Assign ownership.
-Plan to repeat it at least annually.
+Assign an owner.
+Plan to repeat it at least annually, because the auditor will ask when the last one happened.

 3. Map Your Vendor and Subprocessor Inventory